worldline/observability-workshop/docs/workshop.md

 You can see it uses the endpoint we looked into earlier under the hood.
 But it is a static configuration: we should tell Prometheus where to look for metrics...

-Hopefully, Prometheus is also able to use our ``discovery-server`` (Eureka service discovery) for discovering what are the plugged instances to scrape in the same way:
+Hopefully, Prometheus is also able to query our ``discovery-server`` (Eureka service discovery) for discovering what are all the plugged services of our application.
+It will then scrape them in the same way:

 ```yaml
   # Discover targets from Eureka and scrape metrics from them